fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip46.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `name` - VIP46 name.
 * `fosid` - Custom defined id.
 * `uuid` - Universally Unique Identifier (UUID; automatically assigned but can be manually reset).
+* `srcintf_filter` - Interfaces to which the VIP46 applies.
+Separate the names with spaces.
+The structure of `srcintf_filter` block is documented below.
 * `comment` - Comment.
 * `type` - VIP type: static NAT or server load balance.
 * `src_filter` - Source IP filter (x.x.x.x/x).
 The structure of `src_filter` block is documented below.